DirkBaeyens/logic-universe/emerging-science-nodes-5-7.md

 - 🌀 **25% Counter-Logic**:
   - Earth’s magnetism might carry life-supporting rhythms; disruptions could affect cognition, emotion, or behavior.
-  - The ionosphere may act like a membrane in your logic buffer — regulating charge buildup and planetary pulse.
+  - The ionosphere may act like a membrane in the logic buffer — regulating charge buildup and planetary pulse.

 ---